Kazimierz Romaniuk

-Kazimierz Romaniuk (born 21 August 1927, Hołowienki, Poland) is a Polish Catholic prelate, and professor of biblical studies.
+Kazimierz Romaniuk (21 August 1927 – 25 February 2025) was a Polish Catholic prelate, professor of biblical studies and participant of the Warsaw Uprising.
 In 2004, Romaniuk became the bishop emeritus of the diocese of Warszawa-Praga.
 He was previously the rector of the Higher Metropolitan Seminary and the Academic Study of Catholic Theology in Warsaw (from 1971 to 1982), the auxiliary bishop of Warsaw (from 1982 to 1992), and the diocesan bishop of Warsaw-Praga (from 1992 to 2004).

 Early life and education

-Romaniuk was born on 21 August 1927 in Hołowienki.
+Romaniuk was born on 21 August 1927, in Hołowienki.
 During the occupation of Poland in World War II, he studied at the clandestine secondary school "Future" in Warsaw, where he graduated in 1944 with a small matura.
 He took part in the Warsaw Uprising.
 After that failed, he was interned in a camp in Pruszków, from which he fled.
 By the end of the occupation, he was still in hiding, and was educated in the School of Humanities.
-He then studied at the Adam Mickiewicz Institute in Warsaw, where in 1946, passed the exam of maturity.
+He then studied at the Adam Mickiewicz Institute in Warsaw, where in 1946, he passed the matura.

 From 1946 to 1951, Romaniuk studied philosophy and theology at the theological faculty of the University of Warsaw and obtained a master's degree.
 At the same time, he gained priestly formation at the Major Metropolitan Seminary in Warsaw.
-He was ordained as a subdeacon on 21 October 1951 by the Auxiliary Bishop of Warsaw Zygmunt Choromański, and was ordained a deacon on 11 November 1951 by Wacław Majewski, the auxiliary bishop of Warsaw.
-His ordination to the priesthood was on 16 December 1951 in the Church of the Purest Heart of Mary in Warsaw by Archbishop Stefan Wyszyński.
+He was ordained as a subdeacon on 21 October 1951, by the Auxiliary Bishop of Warsaw Zygmunt Choromański, and was ordained a deacon on 11 November 1951, by Wacław Majewski, the auxiliary bishop of Warsaw.
+His ordination to the priesthood was on 16 December 1951, in the Church of the Purest Heart of Mary in Warsaw by Archbishop Stefan Wyszyński.
 In 1953, he earned a doctorate from the faculty of theology at the University of Warsaw in the field of theological sciences and patrology on the basis of his dissertation about St. Jerome and Rufinus of Aquileia.
 He further studied from 1956 to 1958 at the Pontifical Biblical Institute in Rome, earning a bachelor's degree in biblical studies, and at the École Biblique in Jerusalem from 1959 to 1961, where after the submission of the work Love of the Father and the Son in the Holy soteriology, he received his doctorate.
 He habilitated in 1966, based on the idea of hearing the fear of God in the theology of St. Paul.
 In 1969, he received the title of professor, and in 1971 a professor of biblical sciences (approved by the Congregation for Catholic Education in 1981).